yzhao-is/Blue-n-White/README.md

 This project uses [CLIP](https://github.com/openai/CLIP) (Contrastive Language-Image Pretraining) to systematically retrieve and analyse depictions of blue-and-white ceramic objects in Dutch Golden Age paintings from the [Rijksmuseum](https://data.rijksmuseum.nl) open-access collection.

 In the 17th century, the Dutch East India Company (VOC) imported large quantities of Chinese export porcelain.
-Japanese and Dutch potters soon produced visually near-identical imitations.
-All three types appear in Golden Age paintings, and even specialists struggle to distinguish them in painted form.
-Museum metadata often under-describes or misidentifies these objects, making keyword search unreliable.
+Chinese export porcelain ("Kraak"), Japanese early Imari ware, and Dutch Delft blue earthenware may share a similar visual design of blue-and-white decoration.
+When they appear in paintings, even specialists struggle to distinguish them.
+As a result, museum metadata often under-describes or misidentifies these objects, making keyword search unreliable.

 We compare three retrieval approaches on a dataset of 150 Rijksmuseum paintings with 28 manually annotated ground-truth positives: